akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 ## Failure Detector

-The nodes in the cluster monitor each other by sending heartbeats to detect if a node is unreachable from the rest of the cluster and has been downed and removed.
+The nodes in the cluster monitor each other by sending heartbeats to detect if a node is unreachable from the rest of the cluster.
 Please see:

 * @ref:[Failure Detector specification](typed/cluster-specification.md#failure-detector)
 * @ref:[Phi Accrual Failure Detector](typed/failure-detector.md) implementation